Law Short Course

 - *some students may be offered a foundation year.

 With low course fees and evening class times, this course makes higher education truly accessible for people who would find traditional study options difficult to balance with other commitments.
 Our Law department is highly respected and balances friendly, supportive teaching with world-class research and academic expertise.

-The 10 week course starts in October, February, and May.
-Attendance is required for 3 hours on one evening per week plus 15-20 hours weekly independent study.
+The 10-week course starts in October, February, and May.
+Attendance is required for three hours on one evening per week plus 15-20 hours weekly independent study.
 Students are assessed through an academic presentation and final written assessment.

 The Introduction to Law Short Course builds on the skills you have gained from work and life experiences to prepare you for studying a degree.
 You will also develop your academic skills, including how to:

 - be an effective learner by understanding the expectations of Higher Education

 - read analytically by using established techniques to master complex tests

 - think critically and engage in legal debates

 - research academic topics using UEL's award-winning library facilities